10 tips for improving self-motivation at work and why it matters

 Aside from boosting productivity and improving customer experience, self-motivation is great for keeping turnover low and loyalty high.
 If employees can't take pride in their work, have little autonomy, or little connection to company goals, their ability to stay motivated at work will suffer.

-Managers need to enable self-motivation in their team
+Managers need to work at self-motivation in their team

 Self-motivation is key to being an effective worker.
 But the fact is that the performance quality of your employees depends on how well they're managed.
 A 2019 research review from IZA World of Labour found that having a good boss significantly improved employee productivity.